Fedik/addfullajax-drupal/README.txt

 - install libraries module
 - download FullAJAX library from https://github.com/Fedik/FullAJAX
 and put it in to /sites/all/libraries/fullajax/fullajax.js
-- install and enable Add FullAJAX module
+- download this module and install in to /sites/all/modules/addfullajax (or depend of you drupal site configuration), and enable
 - go to module configuration and enter there the right CSS content id from you real template, and set position where displayed the main content, it important for right content rendering